 There is much confusion between Hosted PBX and VoIP.
-There are even some claims that the the Hosted PBX are VoIP phones system, but not all VoIP Phone systems are Hosted PBX.
+There are even some claims that the Hosted PBX is a VoIP phones system, but not all VoIP Phone systems are Hosted PBX.

-Those are all mouthful, but VoIP it is only called that way and it goes by Voice Over Internet Protocol.
+Those are all mouthful, but VoIP is only called that way, and it goes by Voice Over Internet Protocol.
 That rollout of the tongue nicely.
 That one clear difference there.

-Now that we got that out of the way, we now go to where the line in the sand is drawn.
+Now that that is out of the way, we now go to where we draw a line in the sand.
 For this purpose, we devised a (six) point of comparison like analysing a fingerprint from a crime scene, so to speak, and these are:

 - Ease of installation and maintenance

-Other key difference between Hosted PBX and VoIP, is the manner they are installed and how you can scale up.
-With Hosted PBX it is still a matter of having hardware, there is this ratio that you have to contend with, with every phone you need a port, a port is in a card when the card is full you will need a new cabinet.
+Another key difference between Hosted PBX and VoIP is the manner of installation and how it is you can scale up.
+With Hosted PBX, it is still a matter of having hardware; there is this ratio that you have to contend with; with every phone, you need a port, a port is in a card when the card is complete, you will need a new cabinet.

 However, VoIP phone systems are license based.
 It all goes down to licensing.
 Every user, features, voicemail boxes, and others come with a license.
-Once the license is added the feature or extension is created.
+Once there a license, the new feature or extension will now be operational.

-A hosted PBX system for your business in 2021, can cost your business something between $29 and $57 per line, this is according to priceithere.com.
-They claimed that the initial costs of hardware for a Hosted PBX is within the range of $950 to $3100, or more.
-Pricing will depend on how many new phones or other pieces of equipment will be installed and purchased.
+A hosted PBX system for your business in 2021 can cost your business something between $29 and $57 per line; this is according to priceithere.com.
+They claimed that the initial costs of hardware for a Hosted PBX is within the range of $950 to $3100 or more.
+Pricing will depend on how many new phones or other pieces of equipment will be install and purchase.

 Meanwhile, the cost of VoIP is between $20 and $1,000.
-The provider you choose will dictate the price depending on the number of users, network enhancement, setup and it there is an option of one-time VoIP hardware cost.
+The provider will dictate the price depending on the number of users, network enhancement, setup, and one-time VoIP hardware cost.
 This is based on a 2021 pricing model.
 About the cost per month, a hosted VoIP system typically costs just $20 to 40 per user per month, according to the same source.

-For Hosted PBX phones they are using Category 3 cable or Cat3 or above wiring.
+For Hosted PBX phones, they are using Category 3 cable or Cat3 or above wiring.
 It is a type of unshielded twisted pair (UTP) cable.
-This is typically used for voice and data communications in computer and telecommunication networks.
+Its typical usage for voice and data communications in computer and telecommunication networks.

 On the other hand, VoIP solutions require a Category 5 cable or Cat5.
 Sometimes it needed a higher cable for each device to operate.
-This type of cable that is used extensively in Ethernet connections in local networks, and telephony and other data transmissions.
-It utilizes a twisted pair design, rather than a coaxial cable or a fibre-optic cable design.
+It uses Ethernet connections for its local networks and telephony, and other data transmissions.
+It utilises a twisted pair design rather than a coaxial cable or a fibre-optic cable design.

-PBX system is a bit on the cumbersome side, said taylor.com.
+The PBX system is a bit on the cumbersome side, according to taylor.com.
 Because if remember the card or cabinet mentioned earlier?
-For every card and cabinet that the end-user needs the hosted PBX provider will have to go on-site to do the installation in the premise.
+For every card and wardrobe that the end-user needs, the hosted PBX provider will have to go on-site to do the installation on the premise.

 As for VoIP, installation is manageable.
-All it needs IT, staff.
-An IT team must look into the Business VoIP System and make this their priority or to keep this in check, there is a provider that can do this for you.
+All it needs is an IT staff.
+In addition, an IT team must look into the Business VoIP System and make this their priority, or to keep this in check; there is a provider that can do this for you.

-Not to be outshined, the VoIP system is packed with many facets there are even 45 VoIP features to look for from your business phone provider.
-There is even a provider that gives a snapshot of the whole Business VoIP System with its dashboard feature and even provide real-time performance data for better system analysis.
+Not to be outshined, the VoIP system is packed with many facets.
+There are even 45 VoIP features to look for from your business phone provider.
+There is even a provider that can give a snapshot of the whole Business VoIP System with its dashboard feature and even provides real-time performance data for better system analysis.

 This is when force majeure comes into the picture.
-We are referring to natural disasters that the normal power grid needs to be turned off.
-This is a good dependable line of communication comes into play.
+Case in point, we refer to natural disasters where there is a need for the halting of the normal power grid.
+Moreover, this is where a good dependable line of communication comes into play.

 Note that this dependability clause only touches the worst-case scenario like a natural disaster, like wildfire, flood, earthquake and other calamities.
-Depending on the extent of the of the damage, some telephony may still work.
+Hence, depending on the extent of the damage, some telephony may still work.
 This is all in the spirit of hoping for the best, preparing for the worst.